-Professor Barnes works in the related fields of aging and disability law, with particular interests in income, care, housing and inclusion essential for every person seeking meaningful activities of life.
+Professor Barnes works in the related fields of aging and disability law, with particular interest in income, care and services, housing and the inclusion essential for every person seeking meaningful activities of life.

-In Spring 2003, Professor Barnes was the Libra Visiting Professor at the University of Maine School of Law; in Spring 2007, she taught elder law at the University of Miami School of Law.
+In 2003, Professor Barnes was the Libra Visiting Professor at the University of Maine School of Law; in 2007, she taught trusts and estates and elder law on a visitorship at the University of Miami School of Law.